Here, you can learn more about becoming an au Ppair in Ireland and start your Irish adventure today in a country where nature will surprise you.

-As an Au Pair in Ireland, you are entitled to a weekly pocket money of 90-100€.
+As an au pair in Ireland, you get a weekly pocket money of 90-100€.

 How much pocket money you earn depends on your working hours per week and your daily tasks and routines.
-Discuss with your host family how much pocket money you will get before you sign the Au Pair contract.
-The amount of your pocket money should also be expressed in the Au Pair contract which you and your host family sign prior to your arrival.
+Discuss with your host family how much pocket money you will get before you sign the contract.

-An Au Pair in Ireland is, moreover, entitled to an own room in the host family's house, provided by the host family free of charge, as well as free meals.
+An au pair in Ireland will have an own room in the host family's house, provided by the host family free of charge, as well as free meals.
 Therefore, you can spend your entire pocket money as you wish.

 Keep in mind that the amount of your costs differ, depending on your home country and your citizenship and, thus, if you need to apply for a visa (non EU-citizens), how much your flight ticket will be, if you need to pay a fee for obtaining documents such as a passport and so forth.

 If you are a citizen of an EU country, your local health insurance company in your home country provides you with health insurance throughout Europe.
 You need to contact them prior to your departure so that they can send you the "European Health Insurance Card" (EHIC).

 However, talk to your local health insurance company when you start planning your stay abroad to ensure that they cover you for the entire duration of your stay in Ireland.